MIRTTUL07/MIRCOIN/README.md

 # 🪙 Mircoin

 **Mircoin** is a lightweight, educational cryptocurrency and blockchain network built entirely in Python using Flask.
-It demonstrates the key building blocks of a decentralized crypto system—block creation, proof-of-work mining, transaction handling, and peer-to-peer node synchronization.
+It demonstrates the key building blocks of a decentralized crypto system—block creation, proof-of-work mining, transaction handling, peer-to-peer node synchronization, and now **an ICO (Initial Coin Offering) smart contract** for token distribution.

 ---